wakeupthecat/gastona/README.md

 ## Small demo

-Probably the best introduction even before a tutorial and start learnig rules is to see a quick demo to have the feeling of how the things are done and what you can get from this language.
+Probably the best introduction even before a tutorial and start learning rules is to see a quick demo to have the feeling of how the things are done and what you can get from this language.

 ### The problem